f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 TCPDUMP
 =======

-You can use the **tcpdump** utility to capture traffic at the F5OS layer.
-The captured traffic can be saved as a file and analyzed to help troubleshoot network issues.
+You can use the **tcpdump** utility on the rSeries system to capture network traffic traversing the front panel ports on the platform.
+You can save the captured traffic as a file to analyze when troubleshooting network issues.

-When you use the tcpdump utility to capture traffic on a VELOS system, traffic is captured based on the chassis partition in which the command was run.
-Only the traffic that occurs on that chassis partition is captured.
-This includes traffic traversing the front panel ports on the chassis blades in the chassis partition as well as backplane traffic for the chassis partition.

-When you run tcpdump in a chassis partition, a secondary tcpdump operation runs on each member blade in the chassis partition.
-The packets captured by the secondary tcpdumps are collected together in the command output.
+You run the tcpdump utility from the F5OS-A command line using the **system diagnostics tcpdump** command.
+The system displays output on the terminal by default, or you can redirect output to a specified file using the **outfile** keyword.
+You can specify filters using the **bpf** keyword followed by the filter expression in quotes.

-In addition to the normal tcpdump output, the following fields have been added that are specific to the VELOS system:
+In addition to the normal tcpdump output, the following fields have been added that are specific to the rSeries system:

 •	did - The Destination ID indicates the destination port for the frame.
 •	sid - The Source ID indicates the source port for the frame.